 Bluetooth Low Energy support in FreeRTOS offers a standardized API layer for developers to write Bluetooth Low Energy applications that are portable across FreeRTOS qualified boards.
-It includes companion Android and iOS SDKs that enable an FreeRTOS device to consume AWS IoT services using an Android or iOS device as proxy.
+It includes companion Android and iOS SDKs that enable an FreeRTOS device to consume Amazon IoT services using an Android or iOS device as proxy.
 You can use standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to write Bluetooth Low Energy applications, and use custom profiles for MQTT over Bluetooth Low Energy, and Wi-Fi provisioning via Bluetooth Low Energy.

 Q. Why should I use FreeRTOS Bluetooth Low Energy?

-If you are an embedded developer that needs to create a Bluetooth Low Energy application, connect your Bluetooth Low Energy devices to AWS IoT through an Android or iOS proxy, or use AWS IoT features such as AWS IoT Device Shadows, you will benefit from using Bluetooth Low Energy in FreeRTOS.
+If you are an embedded developer that needs to create a Bluetooth Low Energy application, connect your Bluetooth Low Energy devices to Amazon IoT through an Android or iOS proxy, or use Amazon IoT features such as Amazon IoT Device Shadows, you will benefit from using Bluetooth Low Energy in FreeRTOS.
 The standardized Bluetooth Low Energy API for FreeRTOS allows you to code portable applications against FreeRTOS-qualified devices.
 If you decide to use a different microcontroller (e.g. for upgrading the product), you can use your existing Bluetooth Low Energy application code as a base for adding newer features.
 You can then concentrate on your application code and not worry about connectivity and security libraries underneath, which are not features that differentiate your product.

 Q. Which boards are supported by Bluetooth Low Energy in FreeRTOS?